georgebrindeiro/map_manager_api/map_manager_api.rst

   Return all links touching frame.
 ``getFrameName(frame: FrameId) -> String``
   Get the human-readable name of a frame.

+  SM: TODO: add the selecting of links, mostly from relaxation section.

 Setters
 -------

-``setLink(frame0: FrameId, frame1: FrameId, transform: ProbTransform, confidence: Float64, edgeType: UInt64 )``
+``setLink(childFrame: FrameId, parentFrame: FrameId, label: String, time: Timestamp, transform: UncertainTransform, confidence: Float64, edgeType: UInt64 ) -> LinkId``
-  Set a link between two frames, if the link (or its reverse) exists, its transform and confidence are replaced.
+  Set a link between two frames and return its identifier.
-``deleteLink(frame0: FrameId, frame1: FrameId, type: LinkType)``
+``deleteLink(link: LinkId)``
+  Remove a give link between two frames.
   Remove the link (or its reverse) of a given type between two frames.
   This removes this link for all time stamps, and deletes all data associated with this link.
 ``setFrameData(frame: FrameId, Data: data)``